Helioviewer-Project/event-tree/examples/react/README.md

 This example includes:

-- **EventTreeExample.jsx** - A complete implementation showing how to use the HelioviewerEventTree component
+- **App.jsx** - A complete implementation showing how to use the HelioviewerEventTree component with multiple sources
 - **Vite configuration** - Modern build tooling with fast refresh
 - **ESLint setup** - Code quality and formatting rules